 Instructions for Registering Horses

-The ABA Registration Form is used to initially register a horse with ABA regardless of whether or not the horse is already registered in another registry; after registering with the ABA, subsequent changes in ownership are communicated with the ABA Transfer form.
+The ABA Registration Form is used to initially register a horse with ABA regardless of whether or not the horse is already registered in another registry; after registering with the ABA, subsequent changes in ownership are communicated with the ABA Transfer of Ownership form.

 WHO CAN REGISTER A HORSE:

-For horses born January 1, 2020 or after, the breeder (defined as the owner of the mare at the time of foaling) is the
+For horses born January 1, 2020 or after, the breeder (defined as the owner of the mare at the time of foaling) is the only person who can register the horse.
+Horses born before January 1, 2020 can be registered by their current owner.

 MEMBERSHIP: Current membership in the American Brabant Association is not required but is encouraged.
-Non-
+Non-members may register horses using a higher fee schedule.

 HORSE’S NAME: The name of the horse is to be chosen by the breeder or owner.